 In addition, it has a section where it outlined how to detect signs of physical abuse in children, as well as tips on how to stay safe in certain situations.

 Enjoy this sweet and important story introducing the power of self-talk.
-The book, KIND THOUGHTS: The glue that helps keep me together, shares a complimentary message for both the young reader and their adult encouraging them to engage in healthy inner dialogue and self-directed kindness.
+The book, “Sailing to the Highest Peak, shares a complimentary message for both the young reader and their adult encouraging them to engage in healthy inner dialogue and self-directed kindness.